franpanteli/Python-Bootcamp-Module-5-Statements-in-Python/README.md

 This repository is organised into the following sections:

-1. **Jupyter Notebooks - Statements in Python:**
-   This directory contains Jupyter notebooks that cover various aspects of statements in Python.
+1. **Jupyter Notebooks - Statements in Python:** this directory contains Jupyter notebooks that cover various aspects of Python statements.
    - [01-Introduction to Python Statements.ipynb](Jupyter%20Notebooks%20-%20Statements%20in%20Python/01-Introduction%20to%20Python%20Statements.ipynb)
    - [02-if, elif, and else Statements.ipynb](Jupyter%20Notebooks%20-%20Statements%20in%20Python/02-if,%20elif,%20and%20else%20Statements.ipynb)
    - [03-for Loops.ipynb](Jupyter%20Notebooks%20-%20Statements%20in%20Python/03-for%20Loops.ipynb)